dotnetrdf/docs/src/latest/docs/user_guide/ASP-Creating-SPARQL-Endpoints.md

 </appSettings>
 ```

-Each Handler is associated with some Configuration data in your Configuration Graph by using special URIs of the form `<dotnetrdf:/path>` as described in [[Configuration API - HTTP Handlers|UserGuide/Configuration/HTTP Handlers]]
+Each Handler is associated with some Configuration data in your Configuration Graph by using special URIs of the form `<dotnetrdf:/path>` as described in [Configuration API - HTTP Handlers](Configuration-HTTP-Handlers.md)

 ### Handler Registration